 20-35%

-Software licences, SaaS subscriptions, and development tools.
-This is the fastest-growing category for most organisations.
-SaaS spend often grows 15-25% per year without active management due to individual team purchases and auto-renewals.
+The fastest-growing category for most organisations.
+SaaS spend typically grows 15-25% per year without active management due to team purchases, auto-renewals, and shadow IT.
+Visibility is the first problem to solve.

 Infrastructure